Immigration Court Program

 Credit: 6 credits

-Students serve as extern law clerk for the United States Department of Justice, Executive Office for Immigration Review, Immigration Court.
+Florida has Immigration Courts in Orlando and Miami, and students may extern inother states.
+Externs serve as judicial clerks for the United States Department of Justice, Executive Office for Immigration Review, Immigration Court.
 Students work in a clerkship capacity with an executive branch judge who presides in formal, quasi-judicial hearings in deportation, exclusion, removal, rescission and bond cases.
 Typical assignments include drafting decisions on applications for asylum, researching and writing memos on whether a particular criminal offense renders a person subject to removal, and drafting decisions on motions to reopen cases in which a final order has been issued.
 Students will develop research and writing skills and gain increased understanding of immigration law and procedure.